goofanader/mna-officer-programs/animeTrivia/README.md

     * 3: Make boards
     * 5: List out the series the program found
     * q: Quit the program

+2. Choose option 5 to make sure the program got all the correct series and there's no repeats.
+If there are, quit the program and fix the mistakes in the .csvs.

+    By "repeat", I mean a different spelling of a series, missing an article (ie. "a", "an", or "the"), a mix of the Japanese and English names, etc.

+    __Make sure to thoroughly check the series list!__ The next part will most likely not work properly if there are repeats!

 3. Choose option 3 to make the boards for Halloween Party.